 Enrollment dates vary by state and based on the insurer that oversees the plan.
 Check your state requirements to see your deadline.

 In almost all states, open enrollment will start on November 1 and end on December 15.
 There are 13 fully state-run exchanges that run their own enrollment platforms and have the option to add additional time before or after the regularly scheduled Open Enrollment period.

 There are also three state-run exchanges (California, Colorado, and Washington DC) where Open Enrollment has been permanently extended.
 And Pennsylvania, which has a state-run exchange for the first time.

 - Washington DC: Open enrollment permanently set at November 1 to January 31.

 - California: Open enrollment permanently set at November 1 to January 31.

 - Colorado: Open enrollment permanently set at November 1 to January 15.

 - Pennsylvania: Open enrollment for 2021 set at November 1 to January 15.

 Once Open Enrollment ends, you won't have an opportunity to enroll or make changes to your coverage for 2021 without a qualifying event.

-While traditional healthcare plans are administered through employers, there are other healthcare options.
+While many consumers obtain health care plans that are subsidized and are administered through employers, there are other healthcare options.
 The government has a healthcare insurance marketplace where you can seek coverage regardless of employment status.
-Health share ministries are also a great option for healthcare.
-These non-profit organizations are for people with shared religious or ethical values and provide access to more affordable healthcare.
+Nonprofit health sharing programs are also a great option for many.
+These organizations are for people with shared religious or ethical values and provide access to quality, affordable healthcare.